mazu36/ma-Project-Ensuring-Quality-Releases/README.md

 6. Ensure the variables are correctly set in the terraform files Verify whether the variables in input.tf has values attributed (example: resource_group variable)

-7. For web application fakerestapi:
-    Azure CLI:
-        create manually application service environment
-        using the command: `az webapp up [--app-service-environment]` az webapp up --app-service-environment  TODO MDE
-    This application service needs to be created before the deployment of the web application by terraform
-8. python script for selenium test develop python script which first add the products and the remove the products
+7. python script for selenium test develop python script which first add the products and the remove the products

-7. Develop **azure-pipelines.yml** file for the two stages Build
+8. Develop **azure-pipelines.yml** file for the two stages Build
     Deploy

     + Verify the parameters : backendAzureRmStorageAccountName, ...

-8. Push into the repository
+9. Push into the repository
     ```
     git add -A
     git commit -m "..."